FoHoOV/project-management/frontend/README.md

 ## Developing (IMPORTANT)

-I've upgraded this project to use Svelte 5, which requires extensive refactoring to conform to the Svelte 5 standards.
-Expect some bugs :D. Some dependencies, such as `svelte-fa`, haven't updated their peer dependency versions to accept Svelte 5.
+Some dependencies, such as `svelte-fa`, haven't updated their peer dependency versions to accept Svelte 5.
 Therefore, you will need to install packages using the `--legacy-peer-deps` flag.

 Once you've build the project and installed dependencies with `npm install --legacy-peer-deps`, start a development server: